hongyichao/nglife/README.md

 - Run `ng serve --project=StashGoods`.
 Navigate to `http://localhost:4200/` to see StashGoods.
 - Run `ng serve --project=UserService`.
 Navigate to `http://localhost:4200/` to see UserService.
 - Run `ng serve --project=SignUp`.
 Navigate to `http://localhost:4200/` to see SignUp.
-### use template-driven NgForm with service and routes to view/add/update users
+  -use template-driven NgForm with service and routes to view/add/update users

 The app will automatically reload if you change any of the source files.